Additional green bin: Terms and Conditions

 - Stones / hardcore / rubble

-15. Bins which are rejected due to prohibited must have the items removed and will not be recollected until the next scheduled collection day.
+15. Bins which are rejected due to containing incorrect items must have the items removed and will not be recollected until the next scheduled collection day.

 16. If bins are left by the collection crew due to the contents being frozen they will not be recollected until the next scheduled collection day.